Osmanoğlu family: Turkish citizenship

 Without exception, all high-ranking members of the Imperial Ottoman family were exiled in 1924.
 Most had never left their homeland before, and all were forced to make a new life abroad.
-The family departed from Sirkeci railway station, and would disperse across Europe, the United States and the Middle East.
+The family departed from Sirkeci railway station, and dispersed across Europe, the United States, the Middle East and Asia.
 In exile, the family lived in poverty.
 As the former Ottoman Sultan Mehmed VI Vahideddin had settled in San Remo, many members of the family congregated in the South of France.
-After living in Switzerland for a short time, the last Caliph of Islam, Imperial Prince (Şehzade) Abdulmecid II, also moved to the French Riviera, settling in Nice.
-The Turkish Republic had issued the exiled Ottoman family members with travel documents but they were only valid for one year.
+After living in Switzerland for a short time, the last Caliph of Islam, Imperial Prince (Şehzade) Abdulmecid II, moved to the French Riviera, settling in Nice.
+The Turkish Republic had issued the exiled Ottoman family members travel documents but they were only valid for one year.
 Therefore, by 1925 members of the family were no longer able to travel.
 Prince (Şehzade) Ali Vâsib Efendi appealed to the French Government and succeeded in obtaining courtesy passports for them.
 The French Government also issued passports to the children of the members of the family who were born in exile.
 In the years since the exile was lifted in 1973, many members of the Ottoman family have obtained Turkish citizenship and hold Turkish passports.

-Imperial Princes (Şehzades) of the House of Osman
+Imperial Princes and Princesess of the House of Osman

+Imperial Princes (Şehzades)

 The formal way of addressing the male descendants of the Ottoman Sultans is Devletlu Necabetlu Şehzade Sultan (given name) Hazretleri Efendi, i.e. Sultan Imperial Prince (given name).
-According to genealogies of the House of Osman, had the Sultanate not been abolished, there would be twenty-five Imperial Princes in the line of succession after Dundar Ali Osman (2017-2021), the late head of the family.
+According to genealogies of the House of Osman, had the Sultanate not been abolished, there would be twenty-seven Imperial Princes in the line of succession after Dundar Ali Osman (2017-2021), the late head of the family.
 The succession law used is agnatic seniority, with the succession passing to eldest male dynast.